DrPixels/topcitsummary.github-io/UnderstandingTheITBusinessAndEthics.md

 ### A) IT Business Ordering Process

-This is the foundational procedure used when adopting an IT business or system.
-It outlines activities and tasks performed by both the **orderer** (the department requesting the system) and the **supplier** (internal IT team or external vendor).
+This is the foundational procedure used when adopting an IT system or service, outlining tasks between the **orderer** (business unit requesting the solution) and the **supplier** (internal IT department or external vendor).

 **Key Stages:**
-1. **Ordering Plan**: Define scope, requirements, and stakeholders.
+1. **Ordering Plan**: Define scope, requirements, stakeholders.
-2. **RFP Preparation**: Develop Request for Proposal with technical and functional specifications.
+2. **RFP Preparation**: Develop Request for Proposal with technical and functional specs.
-3. **Proposal Evaluation & Contract Signing**: Evaluate vendors, negotiate, and finalize contracts.
+3. **Proposal Evaluation & Contract Signing**: Assess vendors and finalize agreements.
-4. **Project Execution & Monitoring**: Track progress and manage deliverables.
+4. **Project Execution & Monitoring**: Manage implementation and deliverables.
 5. **Handover & Completion**: Deliver final product and close the project.

 **Benefits:**
-- Enhances communication between orderer and supplier.
+- Enhances communication between orderer and supplier
-- Increases success rate of IT deployments.
+- Increases success rate of IT deployments
-- Provides visibility and predictability in the adoption process.
+- Provides visibility and predictability in the adoption process

 **Key Outputs:**
 - Ordering plan